3. The Bass

 Comments

-As the code gets longer, you might want to add some comments to document your work.
+As the code gets longer, you might find it helpful to add some comments to document your work.
 Comments have no effect on the output.
-They are only there to help you (and others who read it) understand it better.
+They are only there to help you (and others) understand it better.

 The Bass of Billie Jean

-To bring together what we have learned so far, we are going to try to reconstruct the bass line of Michael Jackson's Billie Jean
+To bring together what we've learned so far, we are going to reconstruct the bass line of the song Billie Jean by Michael Jackson.
+It's a legendary and easily recognizable bass line.

-The drum part you already know, we have just replaced the hi-hat hh
+The drum part you already know, we have only replaced the hi-hat hh with some maracas sh.